-For children with ASD, you can encourage constructive play by showing your child what to do.
-You could try building a tower with blocks to show your child how to do it, or you could use pictures or photographs that show how to build a tower.
+You can encourage constructive play by showing your child what to do.
+For example, you could try building a tower with blocks to show your child how to do it, or you could use pictures or photographs that show how to build a tower.

 This is when children pretend and use their imaginations during play.
 Examples of this type of play include pretending to feed a teddy bear, dressing up like a superhero, pretending to be driving the car, or pretending the couch is a sailing boat.

 Pretend play happens later in development – usually around two years of age in typically developing children.
 It’s the most sophisticated form of play.

 Pretend play is particularly important for developing the skills needed for social relationships, language and communication.
 This type of play is often delayed in children with ASD, but many children with ASD can and do ultimately develop pretend play.